spotthediff/full-height-pdf/README.md

 # Full Height PDF

-This extension can be use to create Full Height PDF from Markdown.
+This is a VSCode extension can be use to create Full Height PDF from Markdown.

 The extension can export PDF from context menu of editor or explorer.

 ## Requirements
 - VSCode 1.93 or later
 - **Google Chrome** is also need to work because this extension uses puppeteer internally in order to create PDF .

 ## Extension Settings